 - Walk the ruins of Qumran where the Dead Sea Scrolls were found.
 Pamper yourself in the warm thermal pools, or float in the “unsinkable” waters of the Dead Sea.
 At Masada, you’ll be transported back in time to the days of King Herod on this fabled mountaintop, declared a UNESCO World Heritage Site.

 - Travel to Bethlehem, Capernaum, and Nazareth.
 Take a boat ride on the Sea of Galilee.
 Walk the streets of Akko/Acre one of the oldest inhabited cities in the world, another UNESCO World Heritage Site.

 - Thanks to our small group size and educational component, we can visit places that other tours miss.
-Participants will get to experience life at the local level when they: join in Shabbat services and dinner with a Jewish family, discuss life on a kibbutz with a Jewish Israeli and discover how Palestinians, Christians, and Jews live as pacifists at the Peace Oasis.
+Participants will get to experience life at the local level when they: join in Shabbat services and dinner with a Jewish family, discuss life on a kibbutz with a Jewish Israeli, interact with students at Bethlehem University, and discover how Palestinians, Christians, and Jews live as pacifists at the Peace Oasis.